Opinion: German politician's murder is an attack on democracy | DW | 18.06.2019

 Read more: Walter Lübcke murder raises specter of neo-Nazi terrorism

 Right-wing extremists, on the other hand, have behaved completely differently for decades.
-Their mainly foreign victims were ordinary people who had the misfortune to be in the wrong place at the wrong time.
-They had to die because, as far as their cowardly murderers were concerned, they did not belong in Germany — they endangered the existence of an alleged "Germanness."
+Their victims, mainly members of migrant communities, were ordinary people who had the misfortune to be in the wrong place at the wrong time.
+They had to die because, as far as their cowardly murderers were concerned, they did not belong in Germany — they endangered "Germanness."
 The 1990s arson attacks in Mölln and Solingen fit this racist pattern, as did the NSU murders.
 Anyone could have been the victim.
 The crime scenes were symbolic: foreigners' homes, refugee shelters or shops run by foreigners.

 Read more: Why did Germans sympathize with leftist RAF terrorists?